"Practicing effective self-care may be able to reduce Fibromyalgia symptoms by 90%."

 Lift your tailbone up for a down dog, which is jut an inverted V, for just one breath, then step your right foot forward and keep your left leg planted down.
 Lift your torso up, inhale stretching both arms up, gaze up to your fingers, and then return to down dog.
 After a breath, switch sides, step your other foot up, plant the back foot, raise your torso, and inhale your arms up to the sky, lunging forward, then back down to down dog.
 Then move back to child’s pose, put your knees on the ground, heels together, knees slightly apart and splay your torso to the ground, relaxing your forehead onto the mat.
 Stay there for five to 10 breaths and then move back up to table top and bring your sit bones to your heels.

-That is a very gentle flow that you can do, that is really, really effective for people that have fibromyalgia.
+That is a very gentle flow that you can do, that is really effective for people with fibromyalgia.
 It builds strength and gets into all the little nooks and crannies, and it’s a really fabulous starting point.
-Go slow and you can hold each and every single pose for about five to 10 breaths and you’ll get stronger and stronger.
+Go slow and you can hold each pose for about five to 10 breaths and you’ll get stronger and stronger.

 Legs up the wall